malheiros7j/jbm-health-insurance-cross-sell/README.md

 # 8. Model in Production
 The model was deployed on Heroku ( https://health-insurance-jbm.herokuapp.com) and its available in Google Sheets (https://docs.google.com/spreadsheets/d/164sfg8vRjYGQ_k-3QX85D-L4Pf6gdf-alpOwOTJpJcY/edit#gid=0).

-The Google Sheet can be acess by any user with a google account and can be used to establish a ranking of customers most likely to purchase vehicle insurance, with direct production data.
+The Google Sheet can be accessed by any user with a google account and can be used to establish a ranking of customers most likely to purchase vehicle insurance, with direct production data.

 In the header of the Google Sheet there is a button called Health-Insurance-Propense-Score, once activated, returns the scores based on the propensity to that customer purchases a new insurance car.